Moiralah/Moiralah/README.md

 - 👋 Hi, I’m Humaira Idris @Moiralah
 - 👀 Student at 42KL.
-Currently diving in the wonderful world of C language.
+Currently diving in to the wonderful world of C language.
 - 📫 Reach me at discord @moira007 or email aira.idris@gmail.com

 <!---